Borġ in-Nadur

-Megalithic temple
+Late Neolithic Complex

-A temple was constructed in the area in around 2500 BC, during the Tarxien phase of Maltese prehistory and the last phase of the Temple period.
+A megalithic structure was constructed in the area during the Tarxien phase of Maltese prehistory and the final phase of the Late Neolithic period.
 The architecture shows a typical four-apse plan, although the wall made up of megaliths is quite low.
-The temple's entrance has two upright megaliths which can still be seen.
+The site's entrance has two upright megaliths which can still be seen.
 A large covered niche stands close to the entrance but its capstone is now broken into three pieces.

-The temple lacks the artistic decorations associated with similar temples from the era such as Tarxien Temples or Ħaġar Qim.
+The structure lacks the artistic decorations associated with similar temples from the era such as Tarxien Temples or Ħaġar Qim.
 A small cemetery is located about 9m away from the main temple.

 Bronze Age village

 In the Bronze Age period, a flourishing village colonized the site of the former temple as well as the surrounding area, which had since been abandoned.
 The temple was converted into a group of dwellings, and various huts were built in the area around it.
 The huts' foundations still exist, but they cannot be seen today since they were reburied after being excavated and studied.
 Scattered sherds were found in a large area all around the temple.
 Some of these were Mycenaean in origin, indicating that there was direct or indirect contact between the Maltese and Aegean civilization.

 The inhabitants fortified their settlement with a 4.5m D-shaped bastion in order to bar access to the village.
 The wall was built facing inland, suggesting that the people living in the village were more concerned with attacks from the land than from the sea.
 After the area was excavated, the wall was not reburied and it still standing.
 It is believed to be the oldest surviving fortification in Malta, and it is the best preserved among the six sites in Malta identified as having been fortified settlements in the Bronze Age.

 Cart ruts and silos located in the area around Borġ in-Nadur are also believed to date back to the Bronze Age.
-The site is believed to have been abandoned in around 500 BC, when Malta fell under the control of the Phoenicians.
+The site is believed to have been abandoned around 500 BC, when Malta fell under the control of the Phoenicians.